stefan-ernst/storymapping-site/docs/setup.md

 When you first open the story map, you can start adding Epics and assigning tickets right away.
-But it's best to set up the backlog right from the start by selecting a board in top right-hand corner.
+But it's best to set up the backlog from the start by selecting a board in top right-hand corner.

 <img src={SelectBoard} style={{width:'20rem'}} />